TomDotCom4/analyticstoggling/ContributionInstructions.md

 ## NOTES
 - You can include pretty much any piece of software on any OS, this includes regular applications, web applications or PWAs, video games and video game systems and anything else.
 - This is still in an alpha stage, these rules may change depending on what is done with the CSV.
+I am still not entirely sure what is going on with this myself.